July 2, 2018

 MASTER CIRCULAR – Lead Bank Scheme

-The Reserve Bank of India has issued guidelines on Lead Bank Scheme from time to time.
-This Master Circular consolidates the relevant guidelines issued by Reserve Bank of India on Lead Bank Scheme up to June 30, 2016 as listed in the Appendix.
+The Reserve Bank of India has issued a number of guidelines/instructions on Lead Bank Scheme from time to time.
+This Master Circular consolidates the relevant guidelines/instructions issued by Reserve Bank of India on Lead Bank Scheme up to June 30, 2018 as listed in the Appendix.

 2. This Master Circular has been placed on the RBI website http://www.rbi.org.in